Dorset Joint Railway

 "The normal position of the Signals ... must be at the "Off" position, except when required to be used to stop a Train which is marked to call by Signal only, or to protect any impediment or obstruction which may be on the Line, in accordance with Rule 157 of the Committee's Book of Rules and Regulations.
 In accordance with this Rule, when a Train has stopped at the Station, the Signals in both directions must be placed at "Danger", and remain so until the Train has again started, and has passed out of sight."

 In 1899 work began to widen the trackbed between Blandford and Bailey Gate in readiness for a second set of rails, at an estimated cost of £35,000.
 The Parish Council petitioned for the station to be moved to a more convenient location to allow for a goods siding, but this request was refused.
 At Spetisbury the extra (Up) line was added on the west side of the existing single line, which was retained as the future Down line.
-Photographic evidence suggests that, as part of this work, the disc-and-crossbar signal at the station was moved temporarily to a new location adjacent to the boundary fence, as it stood in the way of the new Up line.
+Photographic evidence suggests that, as part of this work, the D&C signal at the station was moved temporarily to a new location adjacent to the Up side boundary fence, as it stood in the way of the new Up line.
 The existing platform was lengthened (again) and a new Up platform 300' long was added, together with a brick-built booking office and waiting rooms.
 Steps were built to access the new platform from the lane below, and a foot crossing was provided to allow passengers to cross from one platform to the other.
-The new double-track was brought into use on 29-April-1901 and the two old signals and platform levers abolished.
+According to S&DJR Signal Instruction 139 the D&C signals were removed on 16-April-1901 (and presumably the platform hand-levers were abolished at the same time) and then on 29-April-1901 (Signal Instruction 140) the new double-track was brought into use, together with the new semaphore signals described below.

 In connection with the doubling work a new ground-level signal-box was provided at Spetisbury, which was situated on the Up side of the line immediately next to the south (station) end of the parapet of Bridge 213.
 There are no known close-up photographs of this box, but from contemporary pictures of the station it appears to have been to the S&DJR Type 2 design, which is curious as the S&DJR Type 3 style had been in use since about 1895.
-The official opening date for the signal-box is not known, as unfortunately no copy of the relevant S&DJR Signal Instruction appears to have survived, but clearly it would have been on or about 29-April-1901.
+It is probable that the official opening date for the signal-box was 29-April-1901 (when the sempahore signals were brought into use), but this can not be confirmed because no copy of Signal Instruction 140 appears to have survived.
 Spetisbury now became a block-post; ETT working between Blandford and Bailey Gate was abolished and replaced by normal double-track Absolute Block working on the two new sections Blandford - Spetisbury - Bailey Gate, probably using the standard S&DJR block telegraph instruments.

 [Note: the L&SWR/S&DJR obtained lever-frames made to the Stevens 'knee' pattern from a number of other manufacturers (or sometimes made them up from spare parts).
 Excavations at Spetisbury in 2018 revealed some metalwork adjacent to the former signal-box which bore the name of the Railway & General Engineering Co Ltd of Nottingham, who are known to have supplied at least one 'knee' frame to the S&DJR in the early 1900s, so one may speculate that perhaps that Company also made the lever-frame for Spetisbury.]